top of page

 Give to Caesar What is Caesar's

 Paying tax symbolized submission to Rome.
-If Jesus simply advocated payment of the tax, he would lose touch with the people; if he encouraged nonpayment the Herodians, from a political party backed by Rome, would accuse him of treason.
+If Jesus simply advocated payment of the tax, he would lose favor with the people; if he encouraged nonpayment, the Herodians, a political party backed by Rome, would accuse him of treason.

-Jesus asked for a coin to see whose image it was on it, to which he responded: “Therefore render to Caesar the things that are Caesar’s, and to God the things that are God’s.”
-(Matthew 22: 21).
+Jesus asked for a coin to see whose image was on it, and he responded, “Therefore render to Caesar the things that are Caesar’s, and to God the things that are God’s.”
+(Matthew 22:21).

-Jesus’ answer turns the question to a much deeper issue, ultimate allegiance to God.
+Jesus’ answer shifted the question to a much deeper issue: ultimate allegiance to God.

-After giving to Caesar the tax (or coins that bear his image), would the people turn and give themselves to God in whose image they were created?
+After giving Caesar the tax (or coins that bore his image), would the people turn and give themselves to God, in whose image they were created?
 That was the ultimate issue.

-It’s still the issue of our day.
-Do we realise that since we’re created in the image of God, we, therefore, belong to God and he has the right to ask of us just as Caesar asked for his taxes?
+It’s still an issue in our day.
+Do we realize that since we’re created in the image of God, we belong to God, and He has the right to ask of us just as Caesar asked for his taxes?

-The coin was Caesar’s but Caesar and his coin both belonged to God.
-Understanding this begs the question: “To who have we pledged our allegiance, to Caesar or to God?
+The coin was Caesar’s, but Caesar and his coin both belonged to God.
+Understanding this begs the question: “To whom have we pledged our allegiance, to Caesar or to God?

 • Facebook